NotNahid/vintage-book-app/README.md

 - **Backend (Node.js/Express):**
   - Deploy the `api` directory to a Node.js hosting provider like [Heroku](https://www.heroku.com/), [Render](https://render.com/), or as a serverless function on Vercel/Netlify.
   - **Important:** When deploying the backend, you cannot use the `credentials.json` file directly.
 You must copy the contents of the file and set them as an environment variable (e.g., `GOOGLE_CREDENTIALS`) on your hosting platform.
 The backend code would then need to be updated to parse this environment variable instead of reading the file.

----

-This README provides a comprehensive guide for anyone looking to understand, run, or contribute to the project.